Togo

 Trade Partners

-Togo's most important trading partners are the EU, China, and India, which together account for more than 45% of overall trade.
-Burkina Faso and Benin are the most important destinations for Togolese products, while most imports originate from China and the EU.
+Togo's most important trading partners are the EU, China, and India, which together account for more than 39% of overall trade.
+Burkina Faso and Mali are the most important destinations for Togolese products, while most imports originate from the EU and China.

 Economic Structure